seanoliver/theragpt-app/architecture-design.md

 **Objective**: Enhance the user experience with SRS review and improved UI.

 **Key Tasks**:
-1. Implement SRS algorithm and review system
+1. Enhance user experience with improved UI and interactions
-2. Develop flashcard UI for review
+2. Develop organization features for saved reframes
 3. Create saved reframes view with organization
 4. Enhance cross-platform experience and responsiveness
 5. Implement favoriting and tagging functionality